conda/conda/docs/source/user-guide/tasks/manage-environments.rst

       conda env create -f environment.yml

-The name of the new environment will be gotten from the first line of the ``yml`` file.
-See `Creating an environment file manually`_ for more details.
+The ``yml`` file sets the new environment's name.
+For details see :ref:`Creating an environment file manually
+<create-env-file-manually>`.

 #.
 Activate the new environment: